 Tuition and fees are subject to a 100% refund if enrollment is officially cancelled within the refund period.
-In the Fall semester, for classes eight weeks or longer, the refund period is two weeks, and for classes shorter in length the refund period is one week.
-For Fall 2013 classes, 8 weeks or longer, the 100% refund period extends through the first two weeks of the semester to September 4, 2013.
-Tuition and fees are non-refundable thereafter.
+In the Spring semester, for classes eight weeks or longer, the refund period is two weeks, and for classes shorter in length the refund period is one week.
+Additional information can be found at https://students.asu.edu/tuitionrefundpolicy.